Nextflow Development - Outputs, Scatter, and Gather

 multiqc . --filename $quantification

-files created by the MULTIQC process into the directory path specified in the params.outdir
+}The above example will copy all html files created by the MULTIQC process into the directory path specified in the params.outdir

 8.1.1.
 Store outputs matching a glob pattern